binary-alkemi/BTK_inhibitor/README.md

-# Computational design of Bruton Tyrosine Kinase (BTK) Inhibitors
+# Computational Design of Bruton Tyrosine Kinase (BTK) Inhibitors

 This project is divided in following parts:
 1. Cheminformatic analysis of BTK inhibitors